libamtrack/library/trunk/wrapper/Java/README.txt

-First - please read SWIG tutorial : http://www.swig.org/tutorial.html then please inspect file wrapper/example.i
+First - please read SWIG tutorial : http://www.swig.org/tutorial.html then please inspect file example.i
 This file includes header files from libamtrack C library and contains list of function that we will use in GUI.

 Command
-swig -java -o c-swig-src/$SWIGWRAPPER.c -outdir java-swig-src ../example.i will create interface files which consist of two sets:
+swig -java -o c-swig-src/$SWIGWRAPPER.c -outdir java-swig-src example.i will create interface files which consist of two sets:

 A) C interface (*.c) which will be saved into c-swig-src directory and will be later compiled